Web Designer vs. Web Developer

 • Knowledge of how to design UI elements, such as buttons, icons, sliders, and scrollbars

-• Ability to develop and establish a style guide to maintain consistency
+• Ability to develop and establish a design system or style guide to maintain consistency

 • Ability to animate and design interactivity